razrotenberg/Arpeggino/README.md

 ## Tutorial: Step Three - LCD

 In this step we will add an LCD to our setup for presenting the configuration.

+Here's a video on [YouTube](https://youtu.be/JMmgKkIBqL4) demonstrating what we will achieve in this step of the tutorial.

 Connecting an LCD to the Arduino requires 6 (digital) I/O pins.
 I'm using and Arduino UNO and in the current setup, with all keys and configuration buttons, there are no six more available I/O pins.